ChrisPritchard/card-interaction/README.md

 ![](./Animation.gif)

-(The animation here has some odd banding on the cards, but thats just an artifact of the gif - no issue in game)

 Biggest challenges:

 - all cards are 0 thick, and co-exist on the table plane (which is also 0 thick)